On General Principal Symmetric Ideals: Construction and properties of a general principal symmetric ideal

 \section{Construction and properties of a general principal symmetric ideal}

-In \cite{HSS}, the authors gave the Hilbert function, betti numbers, and graded minimal free resolution of the quotient of $R$ by a general principal symmetric ideal when there is a sufficiently large number of variables.
-However, they did not provide a bound on what a ``sufficiently large number of variables" is.
+In \cite{HSS}, the authors gave the Hilbert function, betti numbers, and graded minimal free resolution of the quotient of $R$ by a general principal symmetric ideal in a sufficiently large number of variables.
+However, they did not provide an explicit bound on the number of variables needed.
 In this section, we use \Cref{main theorem} and \Cref{ps characterization} to make their theorem effective by giving the precise number of variables needed for their conclusion to hold, namely $1+\sum_{i=0}^{d-1}P(i)$.
 Much of the notation in this section will reflect the notation used in \cite{HSS}.

 One of the key steps in proving the result in \cite{HSS} is constructing an ideal with certain properties to show that the Zariski open set in which the conclusion is true is nonempty.
-While \cite[Theorem 8.4]{HSS} gives the nice properties of $R/I$, it is actually \cite[Theorem 8.1]{HSS} that leads to all of these properties.
-A careful analysis of the proof of \cite[Theorem 8.1]{HSS} reveals that for the proof to go through, we need an ideal $J$ with three properties. \begin{enumerate} \item $J$ is a principal symmetric ideal \item $\dim_K J_d=\dim_K R_d-(P(d)-1)$ \item If $J=(f)_{S_n}$, then for each $\ba\vdash d$, $\ba\not=(d)$, the sum of all coefficients of monomials in $f$ whose exponent vector is a permutation of $\ba$ is 0.
-Also, the sum of the coefficients of monomials in $f$ whose exponent vector is a permutation of $(d)$ is nonzero. \end{enumerate}
+While \cite[Theorem 8.4]{HSS} states the nice properties of $R/I$, it is actually \cite[Theorem 8.1]{HSS} that leads to all of these properties.
+A careful analysis of the proof of \cite[Theorem 8.1]{HSS} reveals that for the proof to go through, we need an ideal $J$ with the following three properties: \begin{enumerate} \item $J$ is a principal symmetric ideal \item $\dim_k J_d=\dim_k R_d-(P(d)-1)$ \item If $J=(f)_{\S_n}$, then for each $\ba\vdash d$,$\#\ba=n$, $\ba\not=(d,0,\dots,0)$, the sum of all coefficients of monomials in $f$ whose exponent vector is a permutation of $\ba$ is 0.
+Also, the sum of the coefficients of monomials in $f$ whose exponent vector is a permutation of $(d,0,\dots,0)$ is nonzero. \end{enumerate}